Eugen Richter: Opposition to antisemitism

 While on the first day of the debate a consensus seemed to emerge against the antisemitic movement, on the second day, November 22, 1880 some politicians began to declare their antisemitism.
 In his speech, Eugen Richter predicted the eventual consequences of the antisemitic movement:

 Meine Herren, the whole movement has by all means a similar character regarding its final goal, regarding its methods, as the Socialist movement.
 (Call from the floor.)
 That is what matters.
 The small gradual differences completely cede into the background, that is what is particularly insidious about the whole movement, that while the Socialists only turn against the economically better-off, here racial hatred is nourished, that is, something the individual cannot alter and that can only be ended by either killing him or forcing him out of the country.

 He concluded his speech with the words:

 Exactly to give the government the opportunity to speak its mind, how it stands on the matter, including the Reich Chancellor, that is why we have introduced this interpellation, and we are pleased about the success and wish that from now on throughout the country a sturdy reaction will crush this anti-semitic movement, which truly does not confer honor and adornment on our country.

-Responding to an antisemitic meeting on 17 December 1880, the Progress Party invited all electors for the Prussian Landtag to a meeting in the Reichshallen on 12 January 1881 to demonstrate that the citizens of Berlin did not support anti-semitism.
+Responding to an antisemitic meeting on 17 December 1880, the Progress Party invited all electors for the Prussian Landtag to a meeting in the Reichshallen on 12 January 1881 to demonstrate that the citizens of Berlin did not support antisemitism.
 Eugen Richter delivered a speech before an audience of 2.500 electors, attacking antisemitic university students:

 And what do we see now as an outrageous phenomenon?
-Young people who have not lived a great time with a political consciousness like we have — because they were still in 6th and 5th grade (Amusement) — Young people who have not yet proved what they are worth, force their way to the fore and dare to hurl at the Jewish cavaliers of the Iron Cross, and at the fathers who have given their sons to Germany, that they do not belong to the German nation?!!
+Young people who have not lived a great time with a political consciousness like we have—because they were still in 6th and 5th grade (Amusement)—Young people who have not yet proved what they are worth, force their way to the fore and dare to hurl at the Jewish cavaliers of the Iron Cross, and at the fathers who have given their sons to Germany, that they do not belong to the German nation?!!
 (Longlasting, tempestuous applause.
 Calls of Boo!)

 He turned the antisemitic accusations around:

 Nowadays it is seen as the act of a hero if you drink more than the Jews, and as an educated nation you reproach the Jews for sending so many children to higher education.
 And after you have worked all those valiant deeds, then you sing: "Deutschland, Deutschland über Alles!"
 (Tempestuous amusement.)
 Truly!
 Our friend Hoffmann von Fallersleben has been saved by a kind fate from experiencing this abuse of his magnificent song.
 Since, that's something I admit openly, if this is supposed to be German, if this is supposed to be Christian, then I want to be anywhere else in the world but in Christian Germany!
 (Vigorous applause.)